jedfoster/Roughdraft/README.md

 ## Usage ##

-View a gist at tycho.dev/*gist-id*.
-Example: [tycho.dev/4370358](tycho.dev/4370358)
+View a gist at roughdraft.dev/*gist-id*.
+Example: [roughdraft.dev/4370358](roughdraft.dev/4370358)

-View a list of a GitHub user's Gists at *username*.tycho.dev.
-Example [jedfoster.tycho.dev](jedfoster.tycho.dev).
+View a list of a GitHub user's Gists at *username*.roughdraft.dev.
+Example [jedfoster.roughdraft.dev](jedfoster.roughdraft.dev).
 Only **public** Gists with renderable content are listed.

-If you happen to be on a user subdomain, e.g. jedfoster.tycho.dev, and you paste in a Gist ID that does not belong to that user, you will be redirected to the appropriate subdomain.
-Example: [jedfoster.tycho.dev/4731881](jedfoster.tycho.dev/4731881) will redirect to [blackfalcon.tycho.dev](blackfalcon.tycho.dev), because `jedfoster` does not own that Gist.
+If you happen to be on a user subdomain, e.g. jedfoster.roughdraft.dev, and you paste in a Gist ID that does not belong to that user, you will be redirected to the appropriate subdomain.
+Example: [jedfoster.roughdraft.dev/4731881](jedfoster.roughdraft.dev/4731881) will redirect to [blackfalcon.roughdraft.dev](blackfalcon.roughdraft.dev), because `jedfoster` does not own that Gist.

-Tycho supports [GitHub Flavored Markdown](https://help.github.com/articles/github-flavored-markdown), including fenced code blocks with syntax highlighting.
+Roughdraft supports [GitHub Flavored Markdown](https://help.github.com/articles/github-flavored-markdown), including fenced code blocks with syntax highlighting.
 Example:

 <pre><code>```ruby